 Multidisciplinary approach to the study of the Republic of South Africa and its neighbors.
 Includes ethnography, history, economic development, the growth of Apartheid, the spreading of the South African problem to its contiguous countries and current political and foreign policy implications.
 Fall semester.

 NWC/HIS 114 Asia and the West 3 SH

 Traditionally, world history textbooks have discussed the era beginning with the sixteenth century as the European “age of discovery”: a time in which Europe conquered unknown lands across the globe.
 But is it possible to conceive of Asia, literally or metaphorically, also discovering the West?
 This course will attempt to answer this question by examining the enlightenment conditions under which a binary difference between Asia and the West was produced.
 We will examine Western and Asian imperialisms, nationalism, colonialism, religious tolerance and intolerance, and literature in the ongoing relationship between Asians, Europeans, and North Americans.
 Through debate and class discussion, literature, and film, we will also subject the notion of stable “Asian” and “Western” identities to critical historical scrutiny.
 Competency: Intercultural (IC).

 NWC/HIS 115 Latin American and Caribbean Civilization 3 SH

 This course examines the development of Latin America and the Caribbean as overlapping, though distinct regions, from before the Spanish Conquest of America to the present day.
 Many of the units consider a specific historical episode or era, while also posing a broader question concerning how these regions are understood in the United States.
 Major themes include the Conquest, Afro-Brazilian culture, popular politics in the 20th century, revolutions and revolutionary iconography, art and literature.
 Classroom discussion centers on the political, social and cultural elements that characterize Latin America and the Caribbean.
-Competency: Intercultural.
+Competency: Intercultural (IC).